gregbo/mininet_frr/make_vm/README.md

 ## Step 2: Get the mininet_frr repo

+Log into the VM.
 These instructions assume everything is done in the home directory of your user account on the VM.

-Use git to pull in this repository:
+Use git to copy the Mininet/FRR integration scripts and conmfigs:

 ```
 git clone https://github.com/jmwanderer/mininet_frr